digital-work-lab/open-source-project/docs/week_2_git_notebook_merge_conflict.md

 code -a /workspaces/project
 ```

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;">At this point, the Python script printing a "hello world" statement should be saved in the <code>app.py</code> file and included in the first commit.</p>
+At this point, the Python script printing a "hello world" statement should be saved in the `app.py` file and included in the first commit.

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;">We will proceed to create and resolve a merge conflict.
+We will proceed to create and resolve a merge conflict.
 Two developers will help us: Linda and Reynold.
 Each modifies the file to print something different.
-Let's start with Reynold.</p>
+Let's start with Reynold.

 ```python